Flone-dnb/low-end-engine/docs/Manual.md

 ## Memory leak checks

-### Debug builds
+### Non-release builds

-By default in Debug builds memory leak checks are enabled, look for the output/debugger output tab of your IDE after running your project.
+By default in non-release builds memory leak checks are enabled, look for the output/debugger output tab of your IDE after running your project.
 If any leaks occurred it should print about them.
 You can test whether the memory leak checks are enabled or not by doing something like this:
 ```Cpp
 new int(42);
 // don't `delete`